Apr 24, 2009

 Soak the leeks in plenty cold water and baking soda to remove any traces of pesticides, chemicals and dirt.
 Rinse well and towel dry.
 Thinly slice (a mandoline helps) and toss into a skillet with the oil and 1/2 stock cube over low heat.
 Cover and simmer, adding a shotglass of water should they dry too much during cooking.
 Leeks should maintain a handsome blonde hue, browning causes horrid bitter taste.

 In a large mixing bowl, combine beaten eggs, milk and a dash of salt.
-Pour mixture in leek skillet and reduce heat.
+Pour the mixture in the skillet with the leek and reduce heat.
 Frittata needs to cook covered and over very low heat.
 Check doneness by lifting the edge with a fork.
 If this phase is accomplished well, there will be no need to perform any stunt flipping acts.
 Otherwise carefully use a lid and firm hand to tip over and slide uncooked side back into the skillet.

 This dish begs to be consumed steaming hot, preferably in religious solitude during an important soccer event, accompanied by a tall frozen cold beer and the freedom to belch aloud.